BrincMM/VentureVerseMiniAppRails/docs/api/v1/users/email_signup.md

 5. Age consent must be true
 6. If provided, nick_name must be unique
 7. If provided, linkedIn, twitter, and avatar must be valid URLs
-8. If provided, user_roles must contain valid roles (Founder, Mentor, or Investor)
+8. If provided, user_roles must contain valid roles (founder, mentor, or investor)